rndblog/rndblog.github.io/_posts/2015-09-13-notes-on-nosql-basics.markdown

 ## Transactions

-**Transactions** are much more expensive, complex in a distributed environment and may affect performance, so this is one more trade-off with performance.
+**Transactions** are much more expensive and complex in a distributed environment and may affect performance, so this is one more trade-off with performance.
 This is the reason why transactions are, in general, not supported in NoSQL (*Some NoSQL implementations may offer similar functionality.
 For example, Oracle's NoSQL offers transactional control over data written to one node and let choose consistency across multiple nodes.
 For perfect consistency it will wait for each write to reach all nodes*).

 Some NoSQL databases (for example Intersystems Cache) may provide full transaction support but with significant impact to performance, as was explained above.

-Nevertheless, NoSQL database provide atomicity on for a single record change.
+Nevertheless, NoSQL database provide atomicity for a single record change.

 ## Relational and non-relational data model

 RDBMS are based on **relational model** of data with **pre-defined schema**.
-This  is a key for **referential data consistency** and **normalization** in RDBMS.
+This  is the key for **referential data consistency** and **normalization** in RDBMS.
 In RDBMS data are normalized and stored in a set of tables with relations and **referential integrity constraints**.

-NoSQL is based on **record-centric** approach (document oriented, graph, key-value, wide column etc.) which is a good for data **partitioning**, **scalability** and fast read-write.
+NoSQL is based on **record-centric** approach (document oriented, graph, key-value, wide column etc.) which is good for data **partitioning**, **scalability** and fast read-write.
 As a result, in NoSQL data stored in de-normalized form in a few independent tables.
 So there is no links to other keys, no relations between records, no automatic reference constraint checks.

-In NoSQL data model usually have no pre-defined schema, schema is **flexible**.
-Data types are supported.
-On one hand this is a easy way to deal with 3rd challenge of Big Data - **Data Variety** and schema change, on the other hand pre-defined schema may guarantee more data consistency.
+In NoSQL data model usually have no pre-defined schema, schema is **flexible**, but data types are supported.
+On one hand this is an easy way to deal with 3rd challenge of Big Data - **Data Variety** and schema change, on the other hand pre-defined schema may guarantee more data consistency.

 ## Indexes support

 As well as transactions, indexes implementation and maintenance is more complex in distributed databases and on data models with flexible schema.
 This means that NoSQL indexes support usually less advanced than in RDBMS due to trade-off with performance.

-In most NoSQL databases indexes are **local** (each node store indexes for local data) and distributed over the cluster, so cross-partition search request will be sent to multiple (all) nodes in parallel.
+In most NoSQL databases indexes are **local** (each node store indexes for a local part of data) and distributed over a cluster, so cross-partition search request will be sent to multiple (all) nodes in parallel.
 Some NoSQL databases may provide **global indexes** (which cover all data partitions) with different limitations.

 ## How to query and manipulate data

 RDBMS and relational data model is good for heavy queries, which operate multiple data tables with complex conditions, aggregations and different transaction isolation levels.

 NoSQL is good for series of lightweight record read-write queries by a key and usually doesn’t provide aggregations and filtering.
-Also atomicity is supported on record level.
+Also atomicity is usually supported on record level only.

 Since most NoSQL databases lack ability for joins in queries, the database schema generally needs to be designed differently.
 [There are three main techniques for handling relational data in a NoSQL database](https://en.wikipedia.org/wiki/NoSQL#Handling_relational_data):